-Scenarios could be run with a single activation of Button MV4 to reduce the 6% of over intervention assets to say 2% (or any other percentage) within a selected time frame of 1 - 20 years.
+Scenarios could be run with a single activation of Button MV4 to reduce the 6% to say 2% (or any other percentage) within a selected time frame of 1 - 20 years.
+Note also that the desired % of over intervention assets can be set as a formulae based on the percentage of the existing extent (see the bottom percentage in Figure 11 above).
+You may set an outcome that is half of the existing level for all data sets.